mattdibi/redox-keyboard/redox-w/README.md

 You can find the code for the Redox here: [QMK - Redox Wireless keyboard](https://github.com/mattdibi/qmk_firmware/tree/redox_wireless/keyboards/redox_w).

-In the [Redox Wireless Keyboard firmware repository](https://github.com/mattdibi/redox-w-firmware/tree/master/precompiled) I added some pre-built hex files with the default keymap for testing purpose.
+In the [Redox Wireless Keyboard firmware repository](https://github.com/mattdibi/redox-w-firmware/tree/master/precompiled) I added some pre-built hex files with the default keymap for testing purposes.

 #### Nordic MCUs Firmware upload using Docker